June 2023

 People who are afflicted with toenail fungus are often embarrassed by how their feet look.
 This is an unsightly foot condition that is contagious.
 Common symptoms that many patients experience can consist of thickened and yellowed toenails that may have separated from the nail bed.
 The nail may change shape or look distorted and can become brittle.
 People who have a weakened immune system may be prone to developing toenail fungus, in addition to patients who are diabetic or who have poor circulation.
 The fungus that causes this ailment lives in warm environments like shower room floors, public swimming pools, and surrounding areas.
 If you frequent these types of places, it is beneficial to wear appropriate shoes such as flip-flops or water shoes.
 It is also helpful to refrain from sharing shoes, socks, and towels, and putting powder in the shoes can be a good prevention technique against toenail fungus.
 If you have developed toenail fungus, it is strongly suggested that you are under the care of a podiatrist who can effectively treat this foot condition.

-For more information about treatment, contact one of our podiatrists of Port Richmond Family Footcare.
-Our doctors can provide the care you need to keep you pain-free and on your feet.
+For more information about treatment, contact Steven Spivak, DPM of Mount Holly Family Footcare.
+Our doctor can provide the care you need to keep you pain-free and on your feet.

 Toenail Fungus Treatment